-- 26 For more information, see Chapter 2e (Forested Ecosystems) of A Climate Change Vulnerability Assessment for British Columbia's Managed Forests, and Endnote 8 - 27 See Endnote 20 - 28 For more information, see Chapter 2f (Wildlife) of A Climate Change Vulnerability Assessment for British Columbia's Managed Forests and Endnote 20 - 29 For more information, see Hamann and Wang, Potential effects of climate change on ecosystem and tree species distribution in British Columbia (2006) and sources in Endnote 26 - 30 For more information, see Climate Change and BC Range - 31 Dymond et al, Diversifying managed forests to increase resilience (2014) - Fletcher, Towards a framework to support working with uncertainty in natural resource management (a discussion paper) (2015) - 33 For example, see Leech et al, Ecosystem management: A practitioners' guide (2009) - 34 BC Drought Response Plan 2010 (being updated) and Dealing with Drought (a Handbook for Water Suppliers in BC) (2009) - 35 Wilford and Lalonde, A framework for effective watershed monitoring (2004) - 36 Redding et al, Natural disturbance and post-disturbance management effects on selected watershed values (2012) - 37 Gayton and Almuedo, Post-disturbance management of biodiversity in BC forests (2012) - 38 Clearcutting may exacerbate adverse environmental conditions for regeneration associated with microclimate (frost, drying winds, and extreme temperatures), soil (lack of soil moisture), etc. - 39 Updates to the Chief Forester's reference guide for FDP stocking standards based on climate change projections (2014) - 40 Nelson et al, Guidance to adapt forest management for climate change in the Kamloops TSA (2012) - 41 Refer to Section 8, Page 15 - 42 Guidance for designing fire management stocking standards is anticipated for release in December 2015 - 43 Silvicultural regimes for fuel management; Interim guidelines for fire and fuel management (ABCFP, 2013) - 44 This web site includes guidance for Community Wildfire Protection Plans, Fuels Management Prescriptions, and Operation Fuel Treatments - 45 Swift & Ran, Successional Responses to Natural Disturbance, Forest Management, and Climate Change in British Columbia's Forests (2012) - 46 Recent research shows effects in coastal ecosystems.
-Kranabetter, Stoehr, and O'Neill, Ectomycorrhizal fungal maladaptation and growth reductions associated with assisted migration of Douglas-fir (2015) - 47 For more information on managing the effects of climate change on BC rangelands, refer to: (i) L. Fraser et al, Climate Change and BC Range (2013); (ii) Newman et al, Managing for the ecological and socioeconomic effects of climate change on BC rangelands: developing strategic Range Use Plans, Range Stewardship Plans, and range management strategic documents (2013); and, (iii) Range Branch's Range Management Responses to Climate Change (to be published in summer 2015) - 48 Provincial fire research and monitoring needs
+- 17 Nitschke and Innes, Integrating climate change into forest management in South-Central British Columbia: an assessment of landscape vulnerability and development of a climate-smart framework (2008) - 18 For more information, see Chapter 2c (Natural Disturbance) of A Climate Change Vulnerability Assessment for British Columbia's Managed Forests - 19 For more information, see summary in Chapter 2b (Hydrology and Aquatic Ecosystems) of A Climate Change Vulnerability Assessment for British Columbia's Managed Forests, and Chapter 19 (Climate Change Effects on Watershed Processes in BC) in the Compendium of Forest Hydrology and Geomorphology - 20 An analysis of streamflow trends in the Cariboo is underway (contact Scott Jackson at scott.jackson@lorax.ca for more information) - 21 For more information, see Chapter 2e (Forested Ecosystems) of A Climate Change Vulnerability Assessment for British Columbia's Managed Forests - 22 For more information, see Chapter 2f (Wildlife) of A Climate Change Vulnerability Assessment for British Columbia's Managed Forests - 23 For more information, see Hamann and Wang, Potential effects of climate change on ecosystem and tree species distribution in British Columbia (2006) - 24 For more information, see Climate Change and BC Range - 25 Dymond et al, Diversifying managed forests to increase resilience (2014) - 26 Fletcher, Towards a framework to support working with uncertainty in natural resource management (a discussion paper) (2015) - 27 For example, see Leech et al, Ecosystem management: A practitioners' guide (2009) - 28 BC Drought Response Plan 2010 (being updated) and Dealing with Drought (a Handbook for Water Suppliers in BC) (2009) - 29 Wilford and Lalonde, A framework for effective watershed monitoring (2004) - 30 Grainger, Terrain stability field assessments in "gentle over steep" terrain of the Southern Interior of British Columbia (2001)

+- 31 FREP water quality effectiveness evaluation indicators and protocols; stream quality crossing index - 32 Redding, Lapp and Leach, Natural disturbance and post-disturbance management effects on selected watershed values (2012) - 33 Gayton and Almuedo, Post-disturbance management of biodiversity in BC forests (2012)

+34 Clearcutting may exacerbate adverse environmental conditions for regeneration associated with microclimate (frost, drying winds, and extreme temperatures), soil (lack of soil moisture), etc.

+35 Updates to the Chief Forester's reference guide for FDP stocking standards based on climate change projections (2014)

+36 Refer to Section 8, Page 15

+- 37 Guidance for designing fire management stocking standards is anticipated for release in December 2015 - 38 Silvicultural regimes for fuel management; Interim guidelines for fire and fuel management (ABCFP, 2013) - 39 This web site includes guidance for Community Wildfire Protection Plans, Fuels Management Prescriptions, and Operation Fuel Treatments - 40 Swift & Ran, Successional Responses to Natural Disturbance, Forest Management, and Climate Change in British Columbia's Forests (2012) - 41 Recent research shows effects in coastal ecosystems.
+Kranabetter, Stoehr, and O'Neill, Ectomycorrhizal fungal maladaptation and growth reductions associated with assisted migration of Douglas-fir (2015) - 42 For more information on managing the effects of climate change on BC rangelands, refer to: (i) Newman et al, Managing for the ecological and socioeconomic effects of climate change on BC rangelands: developing strategic Range Use Plans, Range Stewardship Plans, and range management strategic documents (2013); and, (ii) Range Branch's Range Management Responses to Climate Change (to be published in summer 2015)

+43 Provincial fire research and monitoring needs